 About

 I’m Professor of Environmental Humanities and Deputy Director of the Sydney Environment Institute at the University of Sydney, Australia.
-I am a Fellow of the Australian Academy of the Humanities and am also currently Co-Director of the Oceania Observatory of the Humanities for the Environment initiative (with Sophie Chao and Craig Santos Perez), and Co-Convenor of the Australian Environmental Humanities Hub (with Libby Robin).
+From 2024, I am also a Humboldt Research Award funded Fellow at the Multidisciplinary Environmental Studies in the Humanities (MESH) research hub at the University of Cologne.
+I am a Fellow of the Australian Academy of the Humanities and Co-Director of the Oceania Observatory of the Humanities for the Environment initiative (with Sophie Chao and Craig Santos Perez), and Co-Convenor of the Australian Environmental Humanities Hub (with Libby Robin).

 My research and writing explore diverse ways of understanding and caring for the dead and dying—humans and nonhumans; individuals, collectives, and kinds—and the significance of these practices, historical and contemporary, for shaping ecological possibilities.
 This research is situated in the interdisciplinary environmental humanities and brings science and technology studies, philosophy, history, anthropology, and cultural studies into conversation with the natural sciences and ethnographic work with relevant communities.